-During the first quarter of 2021, the Company entered into various subscription agreements in connection with a private placement seeking to raise up to \$1 million through the sale of 625,000 shares of the Company's common stock, at a price of \$1.60 per share, with a closing date for accepted subscriptions of January 31, 2021.
-During the first quarter of 2021, the Company issued a total of 395,625 shares for aggregate proceeds received of approximately \$633,000 related to such private placement.
+During 2021, the Company entered into various subscription agreements in connection with a private placement seeking to raise up to \$1 million through the sale of 625,000 shares of the Company's common stock, at a price of \$1.60 per share, with a closing date for accepted subscriptions of January 31, 2021.
+The Company issued a total of 395,625 shares for aggregate proceeds received of approximately \$633,000 related to such private placement.

-In 2021, the Company entered into various subscription agreements in connection with a second private placement seeking to raise up to \$5 million through the sale of 2,083,333 shares of the Company's common stock, at a price of \$2.40 per share, with a closing date for accepted subscriptions of March 31, 2021.
-During the first quarter of 2021, the Company issued a total of 239,969 shares for aggregate proceeds received of approximately \$576,000 related to such second private placement.
+During 2021, the Company entered into various subscription agreements in connection with a second private placement seeking to raise up to \$5 million through the sale of 2,083,333 shares of the Company's common stock, at a price of \$2.40 per share, with a closing date for accepted subscriptions of March 31, 2021.
+The Company issued a total of 239,969 shares for aggregate proceeds received of approximately \$576,000 related to such second private placement.

-During the nine months ended September 30, 2021, the Company issued an additional 153,652 shares of common stock to existing investors related to an administrative correction, with no significant effect on the Company's financial statements.
+During 2021, the Company issued an additional 153,652 shares of common stock to existing investors related to an administrative correction, with no significant effect on the Company's financial statements.